 fbpx

-ICU Nurse Time Management with ICU Nurse Shakira Cover Photo
+ICU Nurse Time Management Tips Cover Photo

 ICU nurses have a lot on their hands, and time management is an important skill to master when working the job.
 In this episode, host Jenny Finnell invites Shakira Thomas, the ICU Nurse Mentor, to share her experience and how she curated that into an effective system that works for her.
 From level one trauma center, cardiac surgery, stroke, COVID patients, med-surg, and ICU travel nursing, just to name a few, there’s no doubt that Shakira has had her run in the trenches.
 The biggest takeaway when it came to managing time?
 It’s all about organization, finding a system, and being confident.
 Get practical tips on how to make your job as an ICU nurse smoother by tuning in.

-Book a mock interview, personal statement critique, resume review and more at https://www.TeachRN.com
+Book a mock interview, resume or personal statement critique, transcript review and more: www.teachrn.com

 Watch the episode here